espressomd/espresso/doc/tutorials/04-lattice_boltzmann/tutor_notes.md

 * Reproducing theoretical results of the Flory theory of polymers
 * Using the Green-Kubo relation to calculate the diffusion coefficient of a polymer
 * Estimating the correlation-corrected standard error of the mean of a time series
+* Observing the effect of implicit hydrodynamics vs. LB hydrodynamics on polymer diffusion

 ## Espresso learning goals